Volscente/NexusLLM/notebooks/character_based_llm/character_based_llm.md

 - This [video](https://www.youtube.com/watch?v=kCc8FmEb1nY) from Andrej Karpathy explains how LLMs work
 ### Transformer Architecture
 It is the Neural Network technology behind the Large Language Models like ChatGPT (Chat Generally Pre-Trained Transformer).
+### Tokenization
+It is an important data preprocessing operation which converts the single portion of the sequence (characters or tokens of words) into numerical value based on all the possible values of the train vocabulary.